adrenak/gorky/content/getstarted.md

 ---
 title: Get Started
-description: Learn how to set up and customize your gorky website template
+description: Learn how to set up and customize your Gorky website template
 keywords: getting started, setup, configuration, tutorial, guide
 ---

-# Get Started with gorky
+# Get started with Gorky

-Welcome to **gorky** - a lightweight, markdown-powered static site generator designed for creating beautiful blogs and personal websites that can be easily deployed to GitHub Pages.
+Welcome to **Gorky** - a lightweight, markdown-powered static site generator designed for creating beautiful blogs and personal websites that can be easily deployed to GitHub Pages.

 ## Quick Start